mazenabid/Green-Root---Smart-Plant-System-Using-STM32/Nucleo-64 Board Documents/readme.md

   - Downloading the important documentations
   - Focusing on adding MODEF and AFIO functions
   - Adjusting the ADC to your desired functionalities

+STMF103 PIN FUNCTIONS PDF is a courtsey of my lab instructor, Dave Duguid, from the University of Regina.
+2024.